Gilbert Talbot, 13th Earl of Shrewsbury

 Talbot was reported to be a clergyman of great merit, with prudence and pleasant manners, but was strongly averse to taking on the pastoral care of a parish.

 In 1718, Talbot succeeded his first cousin Charles Talbot, Duke of Shrewsbury (1660–1718), as thirteenth Earl of Shrewsbury and Earl of Waterford, and would have inherited great estates in Shropshire and elsewhere, but some years before he had renounced his right to them in favour of his younger brother, George Talbot.
 His cousin was the first duke and had no sons, so the dukedom died with him.

-As an earl in the peerage of England, Talbot was entitled to a seat in the House of Lords, but as a Roman Catholic he was disabled from holding most offices of state, and he neither used his new titles nor sought to enter parliament.
+As an earl in the peerage of England, Talbot was entitled to a seat in the House of Lords, but as a Catholic he was disabled from holding most offices of state, and he neither used his new titles nor sought to enter parliament.

 In 1721, the Propaganda Fide considered Shrewsbury for appointment as coadjutor bishop of the Apostolic Vicariate of the London District, but in the event it was Benjamin Petre who accepted the role.

 About 1726, Talbot became chaplain to Lady Stourton, the widow of Lord Petre, at Dunkenhalgh in Lancashire.
 In 1734 he also became Rector of the Lancashire College.
 In 1738 he joined the Jesuit College of St Ignatius in London, where he died.
 On his death, the family peerages were inherited by his nephew George Talbot, a son of his younger brother.